ddervs/ddervs.github.io/outreach.md

 permalink: outreach
 ---

-# Outreach
+# Talks and Outreach

-## Conference Talks
+## Talks and Seminars

+- In February 2019, I gave a talk on the foundations of probability theory for the UCL Quantum Foundations reading group.
+The slides can be found [here](https://github.com/ddervs/ddervs.github.io/raw/master/assets/pdfs/foundations-of-probability.pdf).

 - In November 2018, I gave a [talk](http://www.cs.ox.ac.uk/seminars/2130.html) at the [Oxford Quantum Computer Science group](http://www.cs.ox.ac.uk/activities/quantum/) on my paper on [lifted Markov chains and quantum walks](https://scirate.com/arxiv/1712.02318).

-- In April 2018 I gave a [talk](http://www.ams.org/meetings/sectional/2252_program_saturday.html#2252:SS13B) at the [American Mathematical Society Spring Eastern Sectional Meeting](http://www.ams.org/meetings/sectional/2252_program.html) on the same paper.

-## Teaching

-I try to involve myself in teaching at UCL as much as I can.

 - In August 2018, I gave a lecture for the [CDT in Quantum Technologies](www.uclq.org/centre-for-doctoral-training/) on [*Markov chains*](https://en.wikipedia.org/wiki/Markov_chain).
 Markov chains are a random process that is *memoryless*, that is, the next state of the system at hand only depends on the current state.